Incremental Batch Reader

 ---|---|---|---|

 Check Column | String | Specify the name of the column containing the start position value.
 The column must have an integer or timestamp data type (such as the creation timestamp or an employee ID number) and the values must be unique and continuously increasing.
 MySQL and Oracle names are case-sensitive, SQL Server names are not.
 Use the syntax If you specify multiple tables in the Tables property, you may specify different check columns for the tables separated by semicolons.
-In this case, you may specify the check column for the remaining tables using wildcards: for example, | |
+In this case, you may specify the check column for the remaining tables using wildcards: for example, When rows have the same Check Column value, they will be buffered in memory until the a row with a different Check Column value is read.
+To avoid memory usage spikes, do not set Check Column so that many rows will have the same value.
+For example, selecting a single Check Column containing the day's date (rather than a timestamp) might result in thousands or millions of rows with the same value. | |

 Connection URL | String | See Connection URL notes in Database Reader. | |

-Database Provider Type | String | Default | Controls which icon appears in the Flow Designer. |
+Database Provider Type | String | Default | Controls which icon appears in the Flow Designer and whether Use Connection Profile appears in the web UI. |

-Excluded Tables | String | If | |
+Excluded Tables | String | Data for any tables specified here will not be returned.
+For example, if | |

-Fetch Size | Integer | 100 | maximum number of records to be fetched from the database in a single JDBC method execution (see the discussion of fetchsize in the documentation for the your JDBC driver) |
+Fetch Size | Integer | 100 | Sets the maximum number of records to be fetched from the database in a single JDBC method execution (see the discussion of fetchsize in the documentation for your JDBC driver). |

 Password | encrypted password | The password for the specified user.
 See Encrypted passwords. | |